academe/Omnipay-Wirecard/README.md

 The list of demo credit cards that
 [can be found](https://guides.wirecard.at/wcp:demo_mode).

+### Demo Mode Credentials

-**Test** mode is invoked by using these details for non-3D Secure tests:
+Test mode is invoked by using these details for non-3D Secure tests:

 | Field | Value |
 |:----- |:----- |